elonafoobar/elonafoobar/runtime/README (en).txt

  How to Install
 ----------------

-1. Copy the graphic, sound and user folders from vanilla v1.22 to the folder containing the executable.
+1. Copy the graphic and sound folders from vanilla v1.22 to the folder containing the executable.
 Make sure *not* to overwrite any files that already exist, as they have been updated in this version.